 In year 2016 Fight 4 Autism donated the following:

-donated $1350-Ridgewood family to pay for respite care donated $2000-Hawthorne Special Ed program
+donated $1350-Ridgewood Family to pay for respite care donated $2000-Hawthorne Special Ed program

 donated $600-Teaneck Family to pay for respite care donated $750-Hopatcong Family for respite care

 In year 2015 Fight 4 Autism donated the following:

-donated $900 for two autistic children for respite care for family in Pompton Lakes
+donated $900 for respite care for family in Pompton Lakes